RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 1. Access the **Share dialog** - Select the overflow button in the top right-hand corner of a dashboard or a folder and choose *Share*.

-  Sharing a dashboard means users will get a local copy of your dashboard; they will not be able to edit your local copy.

   ![Accessing the sharing dialog of a dashboard](images/sharing-dialog.png)